 According to the Collaborative for Academic, Social and Emotional Learning (CASEL), the world’s leading organization promoting integrated academic, social and emotional learning for all children in schools, social and emotional learning (SEL) is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes related to 5 key areas:

-- Self Management: Managing emotions and achieve personal and collective goals,
+- Self Management: The ability to manage one’s own emotions, thoughts, and behaviors and achieve personal and collective goals.

 Why is SEL so important?